 Need help finding a therapist, psychiatrist, substance use treatment provider, or other behavioral health resources?
 Fill out this online form.
 A Behavioral Health Navigator will help you decide which services best meet you need, connect you to community services and resources, and follow-up on the outcome of the referral.

-Directory of Behavioral Health Resources for Youth
+Howard County Behavioral Health Directory for Youth

 A list of behavioral health providers that serve youth in Howard County.
 Go to How to Get Help for tips on navigating this guide.